 There is an old Russian joke — perhaps even predating the 1917 Revolution — regarding history and its relationship with us: “The most difficult task for a Communist historian is to predict the past.”
 Witness Lieutenant Kije.
 Facts drawn from the past can be marshaled to conform with the present; indeed, made to appear that they have shaped it.
 Inconvenient bits of information are easily “misplaced” or countered with “alternative facts” to suit the prevalent point of view.
 The shape, the shaping, and the shaper.

-”History” has become histories in our current deconstructed academic world as departments of history sprout free-standing programs for Black, Feminist, LGBTQ, and other cultural subgroups craving a place at the table of what has been the White Male European historical banquet, from which others had been consigned to the kiddie’s corner in another room.
+”History” has become histories in the current deconstructed academic world, as departments of history sprout free-standing programs for Black, Feminist, LGBTQ, and other cultural subgroups craving a place at the table of what has been the White Male European historical banquet, from which others had been consigned to the kiddie’s corner in another room.
 If that seems harsh or value laden, it wasn’t intended.
 But I can marshall several facts to support it.
 That’s what we do at Agincourt: predict the past.

 What began as a straightforward search for an Orthodox religious icon — representing Ahab’s situation on the interface between Eastern and Western Christianity; like many such lines — a militarized confrontation between contending ideologies — it has morphed into something unexpected: a hybrid representation of Saint Ahab, not straddling the breech between Rome and Constantinople, but sharing some of the imagery drawn from both Orthodox hagiography and the Pre-Raphaelite Brotherhood.